stopachka/dotfiles/checklist.md

   - When you type Control_L only, send escape
   - Change escape key - disable escape
 - Install KeyboardMaestro, alongside macros
+- Install Stylebot for chrome, and paste in the styles from `stylebot.json`